 As I started to think about how to explain this word in a correct context to him, he went on explaining: “Yesterday, my Chinese girlfriend accidentally sent me a message with this word and it confused me that she called someone else ‘baby’ other than me…”

 I finally found out what he was worried about.
 It makes good sense for someone to worry why their lover would call someone else “baby”.
 It later turned out that his girlfriend was talking with a customer service guy on Taobao, one of the largest E-commerce platform in China, about something she just bought: It is very common in China for people to call the item they bought online as “baby”.
+Read about how to say I love you and other expressions in Chinese?

 In fact, this is not a single case.
 Many Chinese learners have questions about the word “ bǎobèi ” (宝贝, Baby ).
 After all, calling a young kid “baby” has a completely different feeling and context from saying this to a lover.
 Especially when taking the cultural difference between China and other countries into consideration, the usage of a word like this could be quite tricky!